sebastianritterg/sebastianritterg.github.io/_posts/2025-06-15-resumen-efecto-economico-split-chile.md

 ---
 layout: post
-title: "Resumen en español paper "The economic effect of splitting a region in a centralized country: A case from Chile" "
+title: "Resumen en español paper \"The economic effect of splitting a region in a centralized country: A case from Chile\""
 date: 2025-06-15 10:00:00 -0400
 categories: [papers, español]
 lang: es